 On academic performance, the latest Sunday Times Parent Power (November 2017) lists ten state boarding schools among the 150 highest achieving state schools based on combined GCSE and A-level results.
 Boarding has been shown to add value as measured by academic progress.
-Boarders at Cranbrook outperform day students marginally, but noticeably, by up to a third of grade.
+Boarders at Cranbrook outperform day students marginally, but noticeably, by up to a third of a grade.
 This is almost certainly a product of effective systems for the management of ‘prep’ time in boarding and the personalised monitoring of students’ progress provided by highly developed boarding tutoring.
 Last but not least, the higher education success rate of students from state boarding schools is impressive.
 Selective state boarding schools can regularly field 20 to 40 or more serious contenders each year for Oxbridge and medical, veterinary and dentistry schools and other leading universities in the Sutton Trust 13 or Russell Group.
-For example, Cranbrook pupils have gained 22 places at Oxbridge colleges in the last two years and a further eight places at medical or veterinary degree schools.

 Boarders and their parents value the years of residential study gained at boarding school.
 These are considered to be the best possible preparation for university because of the opportunities not just for study but also for accelerated development of vital qualities like independence and resilience.
 For Service parents in particular, it is worth looking at state boarding schools which combine boarding with a selective entry policy, often where the school forms part of a local authority with grammar schools, such as Kent or Buckinghamshire.